ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 Given a pattern, the frontend expects the backend to return its expanded form.
-With these dates in hand, the frontend clones the recurrence appointment, excluding the recurrence part.
-In its place goes the specific start and end date information, in effect turning the recurring appointment into a series of single, non-recurring appointments to be displayed on the calendar.
+With these dates in hand, the frontend clones the recurrence appointment, not including the recurrence part.
+In its place goes each start date and end date returned by the backend, in effect turning the recurring appointment into a series of single, non-recurring appointments to be displayed on the calendar.

 ### Single, non-recurring appointment

-After you navigate to the calendar in one of the content management systems and select *New appointment*, the following dialog box appears.
+After you navigate to the future calendar in one of the content management systems and select *New appointment*, the following dialog box appears.
 It enables you to create a single, non-recurring appointment: